rajatdugar/Dr-Appointment-Platfrom-Django/README.md

 * Demonstrates real-world web application development using Django

 Overall, this project showcases how Django can be used to build a secure, scalable, and user-friendly healthcare management system that streamlines the appointment booking process and improves communication between patients, doctors, and administrators.

+How to run the Doctor Appointment System Django Python
+1. Download the zip file
+2. Extract the file, copy doctorappointment folder, and paste it on the desktop

+3. Open MySQL Create a database docaspythondb then import the SQL File available in the MySQL File Folder (For MySQL we used XAMPP server)

+4. Open PyCharm and click on the terminal

+5. Navigate the project folder using the cd command cd project_path
+For ex: cd C:\Users\RAJAT\OneDrive\Desktop\doctorappointment

+6. Now Navigate to the Company Visitor Management System folder cd docappsystem

+7. Run the Project using the following command python manage.py runserver